Articles

 Justin Venneri

-Our point of view at Capital Rx, which we'll discuss in this article, is that PMPM represents the true cost for payers.
+Our point of view at Capital Rx, which we'll discuss in this article, is that PMPM represents the true cost of a service for payers.
 Quite simply, a PMPM offer should allow someone to compare what was paid last year to a guaranteed spend next year.
-It’s about presenting a holistic offer that embodies unit price and drug mix and creates the predictability that has been missing around prescription drug spend.
+Specific to the pharmacy benefit, it's about presenting a holistic offer that embodies unit price and drug mix to create the predictability that has been missing around prescription drug spend for years.

 While we believe PMPM is the most effective way to express a value proposition and monitor your costs, not all PMPMs are comparable, and PMPM is often misused.